 On 19 May 2016, the Company established Beijing Urban Infrastructure Construction Investment Fund Management Co., Ltd. (北京城建基礎設施投資基金管理有限公司) and held its 100% equity interests, thus that company was a wholly-owned subsidiary of the Company.
 Its registered capital is RMB100 million and its business scope includes "Investment management and consultancy services of non-securities business. (excluding engagement in the following business: 1. granting loans; 2. publicly trading securities investment or financial derivatives trading; 3. public fund-raising; 4. providing guarantees to enterprises other than the invested entities); financial consulting (excluding engagement in the following businesses that requires specific approval such as auditing, capital verification, accounts audit, assessment, accounting consultancy and bookkeeping agency as well as issue of corresponding written materials such as auditing report, capital verification report, accounts audit report and assessment report); corporate management consulting; economic and trade consulting.
-(1. Without the approval of relevant authorities, the entity shall not raise funds in public; 2. shall not trade securities products and financial derivatives in public; 3. shall not grant loans; 4. shall not provide guarantee for other enterprises other than the investee entities; 5. shall not promise no loss of principal or the minimum yield to the investor)".
+(1. Without the approval of relevant authorities, the entity shall not raise funds in public; 2. shall not trade securities products and financial derivatives in public; 3. shall not promise no loss of principal or the minimum yield to the investor)".